Nathan Healy

 Property Tax Exemption State tax exemption New Hampshire’s General Court has given authority to each city and town to exempt solar’s incremental value from property taxes Learn More

-Net metering in New Hampshire allows solar homeowners to receive credit for excess electricity their solar panels send back to the grid.
-When your solar system produces more power than your home uses, that extra electricity flows to the grid and reduces your electric bill.
-The specific benefits depend on which utility company serves your area, with rates and terms varying between Eversource Energy, Unitil Energy Services, Liberty Utilities, and NH Electric Cooperative.
+Net metering in New Hampshire allows you to receive credit for the excess solar electricity your system sends to the grid.
+When your solar panels produce more energy than your home uses, that surplus flows back to the utility grid, and you receive credits on your electric bill.
+The specific value and structure of these credits depends on which utility company serves your area.

 Ready to start saving with solar?